jpellman/wiki.libjpel.so/Learning.rst

 * A discussion of mnemonics- including making up phrases / acronyms and the method of Loci.
 Mnemonics don't incur a penalty to get to semi-skilled expertise (?)

-* Spacing works because it invokes reconsolidating memories / updating them from an inactive state, thus making them stronger.
+* Spacing works because it invokes reconsolidating memories / updating them from an inactive state, thus making them stronger (i.e., some amount of elaboration must occur when the memories are being re-consolidated; `I don't think this is the traditional view of this theory however`_)/

 -------------------------